Interior regularity for two-dimensional stationary $Q$-valued maps: Introduction

 \subsection{Differences with Dir-minimizing case}

 The proofs of the above theorems in the Dir-minimizing case are achieved via comparison with suitable competitors and using induction on the multiplicity $Q$.
 Of course, no competitor argument is available in our setting.
 Moreover, while if a Dir-minimizing map splits as the sum of two maps, then such maps are Dir-minimizing separately, this is not the case for stationary maps, since the inner variation doesn't split, as the following example illustrates.
-In fact Corollary \ref{cor:hoelder} together with Remark \ref{rem:subtractharmonic} shows that $Q\ge 4$ is indeed necessary.
+Notice that, thanks to Corollary \ref{cor:hoelder} together with Lemma \ref{lem.OuterInvariance} and \ref{lem.InnerInvariance}, the following example requires $Q\ge 4$.

 \begin{remark} Consider the the 2-valued map

 One can directly check that $g$ satisfies the outer variation since $g$ is the composition of linear hence harmonic functions on $x>0$ and $x<0$ furthermore it satisfies $\lim_{x\uparrow 0} g(x)= 2\a{0}=\lim_{x\downarrow0 } g(x)$.
 Nonetheless it does not satisfy the inner variation since